-We at European Sperm Bank have a very high standard for our sperm donor applicants.
-We only accept less than 10% of all donor applicants into our donor catalogue.
-We check diligently for high quality sperm as this is a prerequisite for a successful insemination.
-We do extensive genetic testing to help you feel confident about your choice.
-Our testing in many ways exceeds EU Tissue Directive.
+European Sperm Bank only accepts 5-7% of all donor applicants.
+We check diligently for high-quality sperm as this is important for a successful insemination.
+We carry out extensive genetic testing to help you feel confident about your choice.
+In many ways, our testing exceeds the requirements of the EU Tissue Directive.

-Initially the sperm donors are selected based on a number of parameters:
+Initially, the donors are selected based on a number of parameters:

 - HTLV I/II